 We offer two prevocational programs: Site–Based and Community–Based.
-These programs provide practical job skills for real-world employment.
-They bridge the gap between day habilitation and supported employment services.
+These programs provide job readiness skills to prepare individuals for real-world employment.
+This service bridges the gap between day habilitation and supported employment services.

-These community partnerships give individuals the chance to experience working alongside people from all walks of life.
-They're opportunities for individuals to learn from professional social interactions.
-Program participants take direction from supervisors, while making meaningful contributions to their community.
-Individuals gain a sense of pride and growth through these partnerships.
+We have built valuable community partnerships that give individuals the chance to experience working alongside people from all walks of life.
+Individuals in this program are making meaningful contributions to their community while building valuable relationships.
+Individuals gain a sense of pride and growth and building their own confidence.
 They also achieve independence and skills that set them apart in their preparation to enter the workforce.

 We have long-standing relationships with many Brooklyn businesses and organizations, including:

 - Volunteers of America